evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 ## 2) Create a scale animation

-Next we create an animation file **res/anim/bounce.xml** that scales a view.
+Next, we create an animation file **res/anim/bounce.xml** for scaling views.

 * Right click on the **res** folder.
 * Select *New / Android resource file*.